analyzer2004/weathersankey/readme.md

 # API Reference
 * **WeatherChart(parent)** - Constructs a new weather chart generator with the default settings.
 The **parent** can be a SVG or any g.
-* **size(width, height, xr)** - Sets this chart's dimensions to specified width and height and returns this chart.
+* **size(width, height, xr, offset)** - Sets this chart's dimensions to specified width and height and returns this chart.
+The offset is the x of the parent element, default is 0.
 The xr is the specified width to Notebook's width ratio (it is only for Observable Notebook and is not needed outside of Observable).
 * **icon(icon)** - Sets the icon for each weather condition and returns this chart.
   * icon.**clear** - the url of clear icon
   * icon.**cloudy** - the url of cloudy icon